Proportional–integral–derivative controller: Control loop example

+The PID controller continuously adjusts the input current to achieve smooth motion.

-By measuring the position (PV), and subtracting it from the setpoint (SP), the error (e) is found, and from it the controller calculates how much electric current to supply to the motor (MV).
+By measuring the position (PV) and subtracting it from the setpoint (SP), the error (e) is found, and from it, the controller calculates how much electric current to supply to the motor (MV).

 Proportional

 The obvious method is proportional control: the motor current is set in proportion to the existing error.
 However, this method fails if, for instance, the arm has to lift different weights: a greater weight needs a greater force applied for the same error on the down side, but a smaller force if the error is low on the upside.
 That's where the integral and derivative terms play their part.

 Integral

 An integral term increases action in relation not only to the error but also the time for which it has persisted.
 So, if the applied force is not enough to bring the error to zero, this force will be increased as time passes.
-A pure "I" controller could bring the error to zero, but it would be both slow reacting at the start (because the action would be small at the beginning, depending on time to get significant) and brutal at the end (the action increases as long as the error is positive, even if the error has started to approach zero).
+A pure "I" controller could bring the error to zero, but it would be both weakly reacting at the start (because the action would be small at the beginning, depending on time to become significant) and more aggressive at the end (the action increases as long as the error is positive, even if the error is near zero).

 Applying too much integral when the error is small and decreasing will lead to overshoot.
 After overshooting, if the controller were to apply a large correction in the opposite direction and repeatedly overshoot the desired position, the output would oscillate around the setpoint in either a constant, growing, or decaying sinusoid.
 If the amplitude of the oscillations increases with time, the system is unstable.
-If they decrease, the system is stable.
+If it decreases, the system is stable.
 If the oscillations remain at a constant magnitude, the system is marginally stable.